tasket/wyng-backup/README.md

 ```

-A `send` operation may refuse to backup a volume if there is not enough space on the
-destination.
-One way to avoid this situation is to specify `--autoprune=on` which
-will cause Wyng to remove older backup sessions from the archive when space is needed.
+`send` supports automatic pruning of older backup sessions to recover disk space before the new data is sent; set `--autoprune` option to _on_ or _full_ to use this feature.

 Volume names for non-LVM storage may include subdirectories, making them relative paths in
 the same manner as file paths in `tar`.